vega/altair/doc/user_guide/saving_charts.rst

     pip install vl-convert-python

-Unlike altair_saver_, vl-convert_ does not require any external dependencies.
+vl-convert_ does not require any external dependencies.
 See the vl-convert documentation for information and for known `limitations <https://github.com/vega/vl-convert#limitations>`_.